lmfit/lmfit-py/doc/builtin_models.rst

 Lmfit provides several built-in fitting models in the :mod:`models` module.
-These pre-defined models each subclass from the :class:`~lmfit.model.Model` class of the previous chapter and wrap relatively well-known functional forms, such as Gaussians, Lorentzian, and Exponentials that are used in a wide range of scientific domains.
+These pre-defined models each subclass from the :class:`~lmfit.model.Model` class of the previous chapter and wrap relatively well-known functional forms, such as Gaussian, Lorentzian, and Exponential that are used in a wide range of scientific domains.
 In fact, all the models are based on simple, plain Python functions defined in the :mod:`~lmfit.lineshapes` module.
 In addition to wrapping a function into a :class:`~lmfit.model.Model`, these models also provide a